What is a Prolapse?

 Is it normal for women to have a Prolapse?

-1 in 2 women will experience a prolapse after childbirth – regardless of whether they give birth vaginally or via caesarian.
+Up to 50% of women will experience a prolapse (symptomatic & asymptomatic) after childbirth – regardless of whether they give birth vaginally or via caesarian.

 It is important to note that caesarean sections do NOT protect against pelvic floor dysfunction & prolapse.
 There can be a delayed onset of prolapse symptoms after birth, which means that the prolapse may occur months or years after childbirth.

 - Instrumental delivery i.e. forceps